Q&A Strategies & Defense

 Correcting mistakes scores points

-Judges value candidates who can identify and correct their own errors.
-Sticking with a known wrong answer is worse than openly adjusting your design.
-The ability to adapt under pressure is a core CTA skill.
+Judges value candidates who identify and correct their own errors.
+Sticking with a known wrong answer is worse than openly adjusting the design.
+Adapting under pressure is a core CTA skill.

 The Danger Zones